ulbergc/EQlocator/README.md

 - Create processes to: (1) apply updates to both databases; (2) verify databases have the same data

 ## Stretch Goals
 Provide functionality for multiple database formats
+Improve speed without compromising functionality (or at least quantify the tradeoff)